Emerging Nonprofit Certificate of Training

 The series of five workshops, described below, are held at the offices of Chicago Lawyers' Committee for Civil Rights (100 N. LaSalle St, Suite 600).
 The fee is $150 for all five workshops, or $35 per session while tickets last.
 Space is limited, and advance registration is required.
-Online registration for the entire program is available, or you may register for the individual sessions.
-Please note cancellation policy before registering.
+Please note the cancellation policy before registering.

 Funding a New Nonprofit – receive an introduction to grant prospecting (including further resources on grant writing), funder perspectives on new nonprofits and fiscally sponsored groups.

-- Nonprofit Board Basics – Learn roles and responsibilities for board directors and officers, fiduciary duties, the founder’s role, and tips for recruiting a diverse board of directors.
+Nonprofit Board Basics – Learn roles and responsibilities for board directors and officers, fiduciary duties, the founder’s role, and the importance of recruiting a diverse board of directors.

 Developing a Budget for a New Nonprofit – Learn the basics of creating a budget for new nonprofit organizations including how to use and prepare each type of budget, the best ways to develop reliable estimates of revenue and expenses, and the true cost of hiring employees.